victorsouza/combinatorialspace/content/post/ramsey_part01.md

 ]
 +++

 Ramsey theory is a vibrant branch of combinatorics that explores the unavoidability of ordered structures inside large enough combinatorial structures.
 This is a very vague description, so the purpose of this note is to make this claim precise in the language of graphs.
 As Ramsey theory and it's applications are one of my favourite themes in mathematics, this series of notes have also the purpose of being a reference in future notes to common notation, definitions and theorems.
-No previous knowledge of graph is assumed.
+In fact, I even wrote my [undergraduate thesis](#references) in Ramsey theory!
+No previous knowledge of graph will be assumed.

 Before we dive into the theory, let's make some standard notation clear.
 For `$n \in \mathbb{N}$`, define `$[n] = \{1,\dotsc,n\}$`.
 For any set `$A$` and `$k \in \mathbb{N}$`, define `${ A \choose k} = \{ S \subseteq A : |S| = k \}$`.
 Note that `$|{A \choose k}| = {|A| \choose k}$`.
 Sometimes we use `${A \choose \leq k} = \{ S \subseteq A : |S| \leq k\}$` and similar variants.
 The power set of `$A$` is denoted by `$\mathcal{P}(A) = \{ S : S \subset A\}$`.